-Located in southwest Olympia, Kirsop Farm is dedicated to providing affordable organic produce while preserving the agricultural heritage of the county.
+Located in Rochester, Kirsop Farm is dedicated to providing affordable organic produce while preserving the agricultural heritage of the county.
 Your support of our farm enables us to continue to support others doing good work in our community.
 Kirsop Farm has long been involved with Garden Raised Bounty, South of the Sound Community Farm Land Trust, and others.

 Colin Barricklow was an inspired TESC student when he founded Kirsop Farm in 1996.
 He had come to Olympia from the suburbs of California seeking… a liberal arts degree?- but instead found a fondness for the actual seasons, honest work, and great whole food.